Homomorphisms between braid groups: Proof of the main theorem

 Denote the canonical reduction system of $\rho(z)$ by $M$.
-It follows from Corollary~\ref{cor:numthy} and Proposition~\ref{prop:torsiontopA} that if $M$ is empty then $\rho$ has cyclic image (hence is equivalent to the trivial map).
+It follows from Corollary~\ref{cor:numthy} and Proposition~\ref{prop:torsiontopA} that if $M$ is empty then the induced map $\bar \rho$ has cyclic image, and then from Lemma~\ref{lem:cycliccyclic} that $\rho$ has cyclic image (hence is equivalent to the trivial map).
 Thus, we may henceforth assume that $M$ is non-empty.

 As in the proof of Theorem~\ref{thm:castel}, the map $\rho$ induces an action of $\B_n$ on the set of components of $M$.
 We may write $M$ as a union of multicurves $M_p$, where each component of $M_p$ is a curve surrounding exactly $p$ marked points.
 The action of $\B_n$ further restricts to an action on each $M_p$.
 Each $M_p$ has at most $m/p$ components.
 Since $m \leq 2n$ and $p \geq 2$, each $M_p$ has at most $n$ components.